an7user/SQL_scripts/SQL_SCRIPTS.md

 ![01_dupe_1](https://user-images.githubusercontent.com/90646142/136613543-fd81a3d3-c4c6-47f3-a2e1-d01f0ff64a37.png)

-## Method 2: finding duplicates in table: fact_sales using Common Table Expression
+## Method 2.
+Finding duplicates in table: fact_sales using Common Table Expression

 WITH CTE as